FAQs

 All general advising for the MA program (requirements, paperwork, course selection) is done by the two graduate coordinators, Professors Sarah Curtis and Jessica Elkind.
 Specific advice on fields of study, Ph.D. programs, career options and so forth is done by all graduate faculty.
 You will not be assigned a specific advisor, but you will form a committee of three faculty members for your culminating experience in your final semester.

 The program consists of ten courses (30 units).
 Seven of these courses (21 units) must be graduate units (courses numbered 700 and above).
-All entering graduate students take History 700 (History as a Field of Knowledge and History 705 (Approaches to History).
-Students must complete four additional graduate courses (12 units) and three additional courses (12 units) chosen either from upper-division, proseminar (Hist 696), or graduate courses.
+All entering graduate students take History 700 (History as a Field of Knowledge.
+Students must complete five additional graduate courses (15 units) and three additional courses (9 units) chosen either from upper-division, proseminar (Hist 696), or graduate courses.
 All graduate students receive three graduate units for their culminating experience at the end of their program.

 For their remaining coursework, students choose a program of study that meets their personal and career goals.
 It should include reading and research seminars, as well as seminars before and after 1800, and seminars in at least two geographical fields.